 5. Each customer is an INDIVIDUAL.

-There are many different variables that can affect the pricing of a photo booth rental.
+There are many different variables that can affect the pricing of a photo booth.
 By forcing prospective customers to engage with me and tell me information about themselves and their event, if needed, I can adjust the prices.
 Is the event 2 or 3 hours away?
 Does the customer want the photo booth setup 3 hours before it will actually be used?
 What kind of package are they interested in?
-These are all factors that can change the pricing of a photo booth rental.
+These are all factors that can change the pricing offer.

 I also find having some demographic information about each customer to be helpful.
 You can tell a lot about a customer’s budget based on their area code, email address (people often use their company email account), event date and venue choice.
 There have been situations where we have raised our prices based on this information.
 For example, a bride to be, from Manhattan is getting married upstate on a Saturday in July, at a venue I know costs $25,000+.
 There will not be any objections to our prices being raised a few hundred dollars.
 Then there is the local customer, whose daughter is having a Sweet 16 party at the Knights of Columbus on a Thursday in January.
 If there is an objection due to price, I will certainly be willing to negotiate.

 The stereotype that men don’t like to ask for directions or help has some truth to it.
 As a guy, sometimes I find myself annoyed when I can’t find the price of a product or service on a business website.
 However, remember from my last post that most of our customers are women and most women don’t have a problem with asking for more information.
+Knowing who to target will help inform your marketing decisions and strategy.
 As I said at the beginning, do some research and testing, and see what works for your local market.